GildasPhilippe/Mowers/README.md

 # Mower Simulator

-Technical test for the ML Engineer position at BlaBlaCar (summer 2020).
+Technical test for the Junior ML Engineer position at BlaBlaCar (summer 2020).

 ## Description